AntoineD/docstring-inheritance/README.md

 ## Detecting similar docstrings

-By setting the environment variable `DOCSTRING_INHERITANCE_SIMILARITY_RATIO` to a value between `0` and `1`, the docstring sections of a child and its parent are compared and warnings are issued when the docstrings are similar.
+Duplicated docstrings that could benefit from inheritance can be detected by setting the environment variable `DOCSTRING_INHERITANCE_SIMILARITY_RATIO` to a value between `0` and `1`.
+When set, the docstring sections of a child and its parent are compared and warnings are issued when the docstrings are similar.
 The docstring sections are compared with
 [difflib ratio](https://docs.python.org/3/library/difflib.html#difflib.SequenceMatcher.ratio)